As a part of Duke BME's PhD program, you'll join a thriving, interdisciplinary research community with unique opportunities in translational research

 RCR training at Duke challenges students to engage in ethical decision-making through active learning—by using realistic scenarios and current issues.

-One (1) orientation session and 3 workshops are required.
+One (1) orientation session and 4 forums are required.
 More details »

 Recently admitted applicants have strong academic records and compelling evidence that they are serious about preparing for a career in research.
 Specifics vary widely depending on many factors, including the resources available to each applicant.
 Applications are reviewed holistically and consider all of the materials submitted in the application package.